MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/recipient-filters.md

   - **System values**: Enclose the whole OPath filter in single quotation marks or braces (for example `'HiddenFromAddressListsEnabled -eq $true'`).

-  **Note**: You can't use search criteria that impose conflicting OPath syntax requirements together in the same filter.
-For example, searching for a property value using a variable requires that the entire OPath filter is enclosed in double quotation marks, but searching for a property with the value $true requires that the entire OPath filter is enclosed in single quotation marks or braces.
+  **Note**: You can't use search criteria that impose conflicting character requirements for enclosing the whole OPath filter together in the same filter.
+For example, searching for an property using an expanded variable value requires that the entire OPath filter is enclosed in double quotation marks.
+But, you can't enclose an OPath filter in double quotation marks if you're searching for a property with the system value $true.
 Therefore, you can't use these two search criteria together in the same OPath filter.

-  The compatibility of values and the required OPath filter syntax are summarized in the following table:
+  The compatibility of search criteria and the valid characters that you can use to enclose the whole OPath filter are summarized in the following table:

   |**Search value**|**OPath filter enclosed <br/> in double quotation marks**|**OPath filter enclosed <br/> in single quotation marks**|**OPath filter enclosed <br/> in braces**|
   |:-----|:-----:|:-----:|:-----:|